 Cocoa production in Ghana is dominated by smallholder farmers with small farm size of an average of 5 acres.
 However, cocoa continues to generate about $2 billion foreign exchange annually and contributes significantly to Government Revenue and GDP.
-It employs and provide livelihoods for about 800,000 families located in the seven cocoa regions in Ghana.
-However, the sector is faced with challenges of unsustainable production systems, poor management of soil fertility, pests and diseases, and variable weather conditions, resulting in low production and income levels and a threat to forest cover.

 In response to the urgent need to sustain Ghana’s cocoa production and decrease its impact on the surrounding forests, SNV initiated the Cocoa Eco-project in collaboration with Kuapa Kokoo Farmers Union (KKFU) and International Institute of Tropical Agriculture (IITA) in 2013 for a 30 month project which completed in December 2015.
 Cocoa-Eco (Increased Cocoa Productivity for Improved Ecosystems Services) provides a solution to develop a sustainable cocoa intensification and diversification strategies for climate smart and land sparing cocoa farming systems.